bitbackofen/Subversion-Integration-for-Mattermost/README.md

 - Make a copy of `settings.py.sample`: `copy settings.py.sample settings.py`
 - Edit `settings.py` with a text editor of your choice and change the settings to your needs
 - Edit `post-commit.bat` with a text editor of your choice and change the settings to your needs
-- Copy `post-commit.bat` to your Subversion repository / repositories hook directory eg.: `copy post-commit.bat c:\repositories\myrepo\hooks\`
+- Copy `post-commit.bat` to your Subversion repository / repositories hook directory e.g. `copy post-commit.bat c:\repositories\myrepo\hooks\`
-- Check the configured Mattermost channel for new messages.
+- Check the configured Mattermost channel for new messages